 Angel Gown garments are being shipped daily to families who desperately need them for their urgent and time sensitive situations.
-It is going to take us several months to process gowns and get them into the hands of our volunteer seamstresses to be made into Angel Gown garments.
-We will be organizing everyone’s information, unpacking, working with the donated gowns and filling the hospital requests.
-It may take awhile for your wedding gown to make it into the hands of a seamstress and depending on the seamstresses schedule it may take a little while for them to finish Angel Gown garments from your dress.
+It can take several months for a wedding gown to be processed in our warehouse and put into the hands of our volunteer seamstresses to be made into Angel Gown garments.
+Once we receive the garments back from our seamstresses we then check them, package them and ship them to families and hospitals across the US.
 This is a delicate process and we appreciate your patience.

 22. Are you willing to take pictures of the gowns that are made from my dress?